14th December 2017

 Agreeing on arrangements for Children over the festive period can be quite stressful as both parties are bound to want to spend as much time as possible with their children.
 However, it is vital to make sure that the children are put first to ensure that they get to enjoy the magic of this time of year.

-Ann Davies, Partner and Head of the Family Team at Lamb Brooks Solicitors in Basingstoke offers some useful tips to separated parents trying to agree arrangements for their children.
+Laura Bell, Associate Solicitor at Lamb Brooks Solicitors in Basingstoke offers some useful tips to separated parents trying to agree arrangements for their children.

 Don’t leave it until Christmas Eve to decide on who will be spending the day with the children.
 Many children thrive on plans and routines and it will be easier for them to grasp if they also know where they will be staying for Christmas.